 quietness and reflection where the absence of words presents the opportunity to

 simply look.
 In their fragmented state that exists between the real and

-drawings, in their fragmented state, are intimately preserved to create a
+remembered, they are intimately preserved to create a mapping of sorts – a

 rendering of the once familiar.
 They drift between the deconstruction and

 adoration of things and people in an attempt to (re)familiarize and fit myself